borgbackup/borgbackup.github.io/releases/borg-1.1.rst

 Major new features in the 1.1 release series are:

 - borg recreate: remove files from existing archives and re-chunk or re-compress them.
-  This finally allows deduplication between legacy Attic / Borg 0.xx archives and Borg 1.x archives.
+  This finally allows deduplication between legacy Attic/Borg 0.xx archives and Borg 1.x archives.
   This is an experimental feature.
 - borg diff: show differences between two archives.
 - borg mount: show all recorded versions of files with the "versions view".
 - borg list: more formatting options, including generation of hashes and per-file chunk statistics.
 - borg create: automatic compression mode (-C auto,zlib/lz4/...), faster handling of many files, experimental support for inclusion patterns (--patterns, --patterns-from), files cache mode control (mtime/ctime)
-- borg export-tar: streaming export of GNU tar compatible archives.
+- borg export-tar: streaming export of GNU tar-compatible archives.
 - Archive comments
 - BLAKE2b256-based encryption modes, and "authenticated" modes that provide data integrity without encryption.
   These provide better performance than the existing SHA-256-based modes on most hardware, except where the x86 SHA extensions are available (e.g. AMD Ryzen).
-- Repository indices and the Borg cache now use checksums to detect bitrot and other corruption.
+- Repository indices and the Borg cache now use checksums to detect bit rot and other corruption.
-- A documented JSON API has been added to the most vital commands (borg list, borg info and borg create).
+- A documented JSON API has been added to the most vital commands (borg list, borg info, and borg create).
 - Structured JSON logging is available for all commands.
 - ``--prefix`` has been supplemented with ``--glob-archives`` (``-a``), ``--sort-by``, ``--last`` and ``--first`` options.
   These can be used for ``borg list``, ``borg info``, ``borg mount``, ``borg check``, ``borg delete`` and ``borg prune``.

 Quality of life improvements:

-- options that imply output (--show-rc, --show-version, --list, --stats, --progress) don't need -v/--info to have that output displayed any more.
+- options that imply output (--show-rc, --show-version, --list, --stats, --progress) no longer need -v/--info to display that output.
 - borg check is silent by default (finally!).
 - borg can now checkpoint within (big) files, not only between files.
 - borg delete can delete multiple archives by giving their names.